PoliticalGraveyard.com

 Church, Leman — of Canaan, Litchfield County, Conn.
 Member of Connecticut state house of representatives from Canaan, 1834-35.
 Burial location unknown.

 Church, Lloyd (c.1890-1948) — also known as "Lulu Lloyd" — of Manhattan, New York County, N.Y.
 Born in Norfolk, Va., about 1890.
 Democrat.
 Served in the U.S. Army during World War I; lawyer; Justice of New York Supreme Court 1st District, 1935-41, 1942-48; resigned 1941; died in office 1948; candidate for New York City Controller, 1941.
 Episcopalian.
 Member, Phi Beta Kappa; Phi Alpha Delta; Friendly Sons of St. Patrick; Elks; Tammany Hall.
 Died, from a cerebral hemorrhage, on board the ocean liner President Cleveland, en route from Yokohama to Shanghai, in the North Pacific Ocean, August 2, 1948 (age about 58 years).
-Interment at Long Island National Cemetery, near Farmingdale, Long Island, N.Y.
+Interment at Long Island National Cemetery, East Farmingdale, Long Island, N.Y.

-Relatives: Father of Lloyd Church, Jr. (Army lieutenant, killed in action in Europe, 1945).
+Relatives: Father of Lloyd Church, Jr.

 Church, Louis K. (d.
 1897) — Justice of Dakota territorial supreme court, 1885-87; Governor of Dakota Territory, 1887-89.
 Died in 1897.
 Interment at Evergreen Cemetery, Everett, Wash.